codingforpleasure/customized-workspace/Ubuntu/useful-resources/pandas.md

 pandas adopts significant parts of NumPy’s idiomatic style of array-based computing, especially array-based functions and a preference for data processing without for loops.

 While pandas adopts many coding idioms from NumPy, the biggest difference is that pandas is designed for working with tabular or heterogeneous data.
-NumPy, by con‐ trast, is best suited for working with homogeneous numerical array data.
+NumPy, by contrast, is best suited for working with homogeneous numerical array data.

 ```python
 import pandas as pd